At a Glance

 ✨Tip Number 1

 Familiarise yourself with the strengths-based approach, as this is a key aspect of the role.
-Consider how you can demonstrate your understanding of this methodology in practical scenarios during your interview.
+Be prepared to discuss how you've applied this method in your previous work experiences during any interviews.

 ✨Tip Number 2

 Network with current or former employees in similar roles to gain insights into the team dynamics and expectations.
-This can help you tailor your responses to show that you’re a great fit for their collaborative environment.
+This can help you tailor your approach and demonstrate your understanding of the team's culture during the application process.

 ✨Tip Number 3